Stan Brock (philanthropist): Film

+Stan Brock is also the subject of a 2020 feature-length documentary entitled “Medicine Man: The Stan Brock Story”, directed by Paul Michael Angell.
+The film won several awards at US film festivals and was released nationwide at US theaters in 2023.

 Writings

 He was the author of three books on his experiences in Guyana: Leemo, A True Story of a Man's Friendship with a Mountain Lion (London, 1967), More About Leemo (London, 1967) and Jungle Cowboy (United States, 1969), republished in 1999 as All the Cowboys were Indians.
 He wrote various articles for magazines, including Reader's Digest and Outdoor Life.

 Philanthropy

 Brock was the founder of the non-profit organization Remote Area Medical (RAM).
+He founded the organization after being unable to gain access to healthcare when he suffered a serious injury in Guyana.
 The organization's services primarily include dental, vision, and medical examinations for underserved populations.
 RAM veterinary care extends to companion animals, providing basic spay and neuter practices.
 RAM clinics operate throughout the United States and in other countries such as Haiti, India, Kenya, and Guyana.
 There is also an international disaster relief portion of RAM that serves areas affected.

 In August 2009, RAM operated temporary medical clinics in Los Angeles, offering free dental, vision, and medical treatment to thousands of Americans without medical insurance coverage.

 To date, RAM has operated more than 1,000 free clinics and provided more than $150 million in charitable care.